Simple finite subgroups of the Cremona group of rank 3: Introduction

 (ii) There are well-known isomorphisms $\PSp_4 (3)\simeq \SU_4(2)\simeq \Or_5(3)'$, $\A_5\simeq\SL_2(4)\simeq \PSL_2(5)$, $\PSL_2(7)\simeq \GL_3(2)$, and $\A_6\simeq\PSL_2(9) $ (see, e.g., \cite{atlas}). \end{remark}

 The idea of the proof is quite standard.
 It follows the classical ideas (cf. \cite{Dolgachev-Iskovskikh}) but has much more technical difficulties.
 Here is an outline of our approach.

 By running the equivariant Minimal Model Program we may assume that our group $G$ acts on a Mori-Fano fiber space $X/Z$.
-Since the group is simple, we may assume that $Z$ is a point.
+Here $Z$ is either a point, a rational curve or a rational surface (because a rationally connected surface over $\CC$ must be rational).
+Since the group is simple and because $G$ does not admit any embeddings into $\Cr_2 (\CC)$, we may assume that $Z$ is a point.
 The latter means that $X$ is a $G\QQ$-Fano threefold.

 \begin{definition} A \emph{$G$-variety} is a variety $X$ provided with a biregular action of a finite group $G$.
 We say that a normal $G$-variety $X$ is \emph{$G\QQ$-factorial} if any $G$-invariant Weil divisor on $X$ is $\QQ$-Cartier.
 A projective normal $G$-variety $X$ is called \emph{$G\QQ$-Fano} if it is $G\QQ$-factorial, has at worst terminal singularities, $-K_X$ is ample, and $\rk \Pic (X)^G=1$. \end{definition} Thus the $G$-equivariant Minimal Model Program reduces our problem to the classification of finite simple subgroups in automorphism groups of $G\QQ$-Fano threefolds.
 Smooth Fano threefolds are completely classified by Iskovskikh \cite{Iskovskikh-1980-Anticanonical} and Mori--Mukai \cite{Mori1981-82}.
 To study the singular case we use estimates for the number of singular points and analyze the action of $G$ on the singular set.